What are the Best Finance Jobs at a Corporation?

 In most cases, a management accountant – who holds the professional designation of Certified Management Accountant (CMA) – heads a company’s Financial Planning & Analysis team or managerial accounting team – commonly referred to as FP&A.

 The FP&A’s role deals with a corporation’s profit and loss statement and is focused, in large part, on the firm’s net income, i.e., it’s “bottom line.”
-In practical terms, it means that all members of the FP&A team, including the CMA, work extensively with Excel, creating models and spreadsheets to perform multiple financial analyses of the company’s operations.
+In practical terms, this means that all members of the FP&A team, including the CMA, work extensively with Excel, creating models and spreadsheets to perform multiple financial analyses of the company’s operations.

 CFI’s extensive list of Excel courses can be of significant benefit to management accountants in learning how to most effectively handle their daily work.